 ‘That’s great’ you might be thinking, but how exactly do we do that?
 The answer comes in the form or Sitecore security accounts and domains.

-Sitecore accounts are one of two things, either an actual user whom you set permissions on directly or a role which you can assign permissions to and then add associated users to this role, the latter being best practice and makes it simpler in the long run.
+Sitecore accounts are one of two things, either an actual user whom you set permissions on directly or a role which you can assign permissions to and then add associated Sitecore users to this role, the latter being Sitecore best practices and makes it simpler in the long run.

 Security domains on the other hand are another level of separation, whereby a collection is created of security accounts that have something logical in common.
 The easiest example is users who need to access Sitecore vs users who simply use the public website.
 These could be grouped logically into a Sitecore domain and an Extranet domain.
 This makes it even easier to manage each of these collections for high-level rules which you need to put in place.